How to back up

 The help for your chosen backup application will walk you through setting your preferences for the backup, as well as how to restore your data.

-An alternative option is toto a safe location, such as an external hard drive, another computer on the network, or a USB drive.
+An alternative option is toto a safe location, such as an external hard drive, an online storage service, or a USB drive.
 Your and settings are usually in your Home folder, so you can copy them from there.

 The amount of data you can back up is limited by the size of the storage device.
 If you have the room on your backup device, it is best to back up the entire Home folder with the following exceptions:

-Files that are already backed up somewhere else, such as to a CD, DVD, or other removable media.
+Files that are already backed up somewhere else, such as to a USB drive, or other removable media.

 Files that you can recreate easily.
 For example, if you are a programmer, you do not have to back up the files that get produced when you compile your programs.
 Instead, just make sure that you back up the original source files.